lambda-dom/class_revisions/class_revisions/components/blackguard/docs/readme.md

 ## A. 2.
 Abilities.

-As for Aura of Despair, it is replaced by 3 auras, similarly to how Aura of Protection works for paladins, but entirely offensive and working on enemies.
+Receives specialized auras, similarly to paladins, but entirely offensive and working on enemies.
 The rest of the debuffs is moved to specific Blackguard spells.
-Both Absorb Health and Poison Weapon, receive appropriate versions and Protection from Evil becomes Protection from Good.
+Both Absorb Health and Poison Weapon receive appropriate versions and Protection from Evil becomes Protection from Good.

 note(s):
 * for parity, add detect non-evil at will?

+issue(s):
+* Poison Weapon is a *new* ability so cre files of Blackguards must be patched to make the swap, and their scripts must be patched as well.
+Currently this is done in the main component but it will be separated into a different component to be installed after all cre adding mods.
+Script patching is not done yet either.

 ## A. 3.
 Spellcasting.